kivy/kivy/doc/sources/gettingstarted/events.rst

 or as a repetitive event with :meth:`~kivy.clock.ClockBase.schedule_interval`.

-You can also create Triggered events with :meth:`~kivy.clock.ClockBase.create_trigger`, multiple call to a trigger will schedule a function call only once.
+You can also create Triggered events with :meth:`~kivy.clock.ClockBase.create_trigger`.
+Multiple calls to a trigger will schedule a function call only once.

 **Input events**